 Strathclyde Partnership for Transport (SPT) has a statutory duty under the Transport (Scotland) Act 2005 to produce a Regional Transport Strategy (RTS).
 The current RTS, A Catalyst for Change: The Regional Transport Strategy for the West of Scotland 2008 - 2021, was approved by the Scottish Government's Minister for Transport, Infrastructure and Climate Change in 2008.
-A new RTS is now being prepared that will set out frameworks and plans to improve transport networks and services and to influence travel behaviour in the west of Scotland.
+A new RTS is being developed, which will set out strategy to improve transport networks and services and to influence travel behaviour in the west of Scotland.

 The core purpose of the RTS remains unchanged since 2008 in terms of SPT's statutory role, functions and duties and aligning the RTS with the achievement of national and local outcomes.
 However, there have been significant changes in policy focus since the first RTS was approved.
 This includes the climate emergency and a stronger focus for transport on tackling inequality.
 Central to this new policy landscape is the new National Transport Strategy (NTS) which sets out ambitious and long-term national transport priorities that the RTS will help deliver in the west of Scotland.
 It is proposed that the new RTS will have a 20-year horizon to ensure good alignment with the new NTS.

-Case for Change report
+Draft Case for Change report

-The purpose of this Case for Change report is to seek input and views from stakeholders on the type and level of change needed in the transport system of the west of Scotland, which in turn will help inform the development of the final strategy.

-This report begins by setting out the wider context within which the RTS is being developed.
-It then sets out a proposed strategic framework with a new Vision, Priorities and Targets to help drive forward the change required to respond to the wider policy context and challenges to achieve a more sustainable, equitable and healthier transport system for all.
-The report then sets out the transport challenges - the 'Key Issues' - that the RTS needs to help tackle and the objectives for the new strategy.
-At the end of the report, a long list of potential actions, projects, interventions and investments - the 'Options' - that may be required to achieve the Vision, Targets and Objectives are set out.
+SPT has prepared this draft Case for Change report to seek views and feedback from our partners and stakeholders on the key outputs of the strategy development process to date.
+This report begins by setting out in Section 2 the wider context within which the RTS is being developed including key policy drivers, the spatial context and travel demand and behaviours.
+Section 3 then outlines the proposed strategic framework for the new RTS including a new Vision, Priorities and Targets to help drive forward the change required to respond to the wider policy context and challenges to achieve a more sustainable, equitable and healthier transport system for all.
+The key transport challenges for the region (the 'Key Issues') that the RTS will need to help tackle are set out in Section 4 - 9, namely: